The Best Beer Can Chicken and 6 Sides to Serve With It

 What Is Beer Can Chicken?

-Cooking a whole chicken on a grill may seem impossible without a rotisserie spit.
+Cooking a full chicken on a grill may seem impossible without a rotisserie spit.
 However, one way you may not know of is through the use of a beer can.

 So, what exactly is beer can chicken?
-Some other cultures may call it drunken or dancing chicken, Coq au can, beer butt chicken, or chicken on a throne.
-All these terms mean the same thing: a whole chicken sitting on a beer can over indirect heat.
+Some other cultures may call it drunken or dancing chicken, beer butt chicken, or chicken on a throne.
+All these terms mean the same thing: an entire chicken sitting on a beer can over indirect heat.

 Indirect heat can be achieved on a grill by lighting the burners on one side, and placing the bird on the other.